1841 Caída da Praia earthquake

 The 1841 Caída da Praia earthquake (1841 Fall of Praia), also known as the Second Caída da Praia, was a series of seismic events occurring between 12 June and 15 June 1841, on the island of Terceira in the Portuguese archipelago of the Azores.
-Similar in scope to the first 1614 Cáida da Praia earthquake that destroyed most of the community, this second event is noted for the systematic process to assistance, document and catalogue the events of the tragedy.
+Similar in scope to the first 1614 Caída da Praia earthquake that destroyed most of the community, this second event is noted for the systematic process to assistance, document and catalogue the events of the tragedy.

 History

 The earthquake began on the morning of 12 June 1841, and was centred in the Ramo Grande area of the island of Terceira.
 The numerous earthquakes persisted throughout the day, and lead to intense rumbling on 13 June, resulting in the destruction of buildings and forcing people from their homes in Praia and nearby parishes.
 The 1641 catastrophe was already vivid in the minds of most, perpetuated by the Romantic prose of Francisco de Segura, and the townsfolk were already helped by innovative decrees issued by King Philip II after the events of the earlier tragedy.

 Still, on the morning of 14 of June, new earthquakes resulted in further destruction.

 Around 3:25 on the morning of 15 June, a violent earthquake caused the destruction of Praia and in Fontinhas, with general damage in eastern and northeast of Terceira, around Vila de São Sebastião and Agualva.
 From the beach until Cruz do Marco, a fissure opened-up, marking the fault that existed.
 The most damage occurred in Fontinhas, a parish where most of the buildings were affected.